conan-io/conan-clion-plugin/README.md

 <!-- Next tags are used by the build workflow to generate the description, don't remove -->

 <!-- Plugin description -->
-CLion plugin for Conan, the C and C++ package manager
+Conan, the C and C++ package manager, now directly in your IDE.
+List available libraries, install and use them without leaving CLion

 <!-- Plugin description end -->